- CEMC Home

 - About Us

 The Canadian Computing Competition (CCC) began in 1996 as a forum for high school students in Canada to learn about and enjoy aspects of programming.
+Top Senior contestants from the CCC are invited to attend the Canadian Computing Olympiad (CCO).

 More specifically, on the Junior Division paper: